gchaknalwar/gchaknalwar/README.md

 # 🤝 Let's Connect

-I'm always open to collaborating on interesting projects, building modern web experiences, and exploring opportunities in **Frontend Engineering**.
+I'm open to opportunities as a **Software Engineer** or **Java Developer**, where I can contribute to meaningful products, solve real-world engineering problems, and grow alongside a strong engineering team.

 <p align="center">